-Columbia Variable Portfolio - Select Small Cap Value Fund (the Fund) seeks to provide shareholders with long-term capital growth.
+Columbia Variable Portfolio - Select Large Cap Value Fund (the Fund) seeks to provide shareholders with long-term growth of capital.
 Only shareholders can change the Fund's investment objective.
 Because any investment involves risk, there is no assurance the Fund's investment objective will be achieved.